Vulture-OSINT-Automation-Tool/Vulture/README.md

 This module requires an account with [Hunter.io](hunter.io).
 Create an API key for your account and input it into the Hunter.io API key variable in Vulture.

 ### PassForge.py
-PassForage is a scipt that allows the user to create a list of words that could potentially be passwords for the user to password spray and identify any weak credentials.
+PassForage is a scipt that allows the user to create a list of words that could potentially be used to password spray and identify any weak credentials.